 Before you get started, make sure that your browser isn't zoomed in or your desktop resolution isn't set to anything other than 100%.

-- To reset your browser zoom, press ctrl+0 (control and zero).
+- To reset your browser zoom, press ctrl+0 (control and zero) & cmd + 0 (command and zero for MacOS).

 - To check your desktop resolution go to your operating systems options for changing screen resolution.